Covid measures, crucial decisions

 Lars Feld, the head of the German Council of Economic Experts, which advises the federal government, strongly warned against such a measure.
-He said: “If there is an acceleration and the infections continue to spread, there is a threat of a second lockdown.
-That would be a catastrophe from an economic point of view.
+He said: “If there is an acceleration and the infections continue to spread, there is a threat of a second lockdown, which would be a catastrophe from the point of view of the economy.
 There is then the risk of a permanent slowdown in growth.”

 Another lockdown could find widespread acceptance among the German public, but in hindsight could be seen as a decision based on political expediency and lack of courage rather than furthering the long-term good.
 The justification for the first lockdown was ostensibly to slow down the infection rate to keep from overloading the medical system.

 In some European countries, mainly in those with decentralized health systems, such as Germany, Austria and Switzerland, there has been sufficient capacity to treat those infected.
 Sometimes hospitals even had to shorten shifts due to overcapacity.
 It appears that slowing the spread now does not have to be the most urgent goal.

 Yet many experts also pointed out that only achieving herd immunity could solve the issue in the long term, since a vaccine would require months or years to be developed and approved – and anyway, a mutation could quickly make a vaccine obsolete.

 European countries have taken different approaches.
 One of Germany’s strengths is its decentralization.
 Instead of closing borders or calling for national lockdowns and one-size-fits-all policies, local authorities could be able to take their own measures to effectively address the outbreak.

 Such a move might serve to justify pouring even more money from Brussels and national governments into the economy.